dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_2-tokyo-before-lunch.md

 #### Akihabara

 We then arrived at Akihabara station, one of the most famous and busiest train stations in the world.
-Its fame is owned to the neighbourhood surrounding it, unofficially called Akihabara (or otherwise shortened to Akiba) after the station.
+Its fame is owned to the neighborhood surrounding it, unofficially called Akihabara (or otherwise shortened to Akiba) after the station.
 It started as a center for household appliances of all sorts and sizes (TVs, vacuum cleaners, pianos, headsets, you name it), and eventually became the capital of Japanese pop culture (games, music, anime/manga, assembly kits, plushes, maid cafés, etc.).

 As soon as I set foot outside the train station (through the Main Gate North Exit), I was amazed at the sea of tall buildings.
 We didn't lose much time and entered the first shopping centre we found, Yodobashi-Akiba.
 It is the largest shopping centre in Akihabara, with a huge area and seven-story high.
 It is one of a series of shopping centres managed by electronics retailer [Yodobashi Camera](https://en.wikipedia.org/wiki/Yodobashi_Camera).